ByronPop/July-2019-NYC-Citibike-Analysis/README.md

 I live in Williamsburg and near the Williamsburg bridge there is a large Citibike docking station.
 Watching people constantly crossing the bridge into Manhattan and back, I became curious about how the whole system works.
 Citibike publishes all of their data (e.g., start station, end station, ride duration) so I decided to explore a bit.

 The dataset I used contained ride data from July 1st, 2019 to July 31st 2019.
-In that time, 2.18 million rides occured.
+In that time, 2.18 million rides occured on a 14,356 unique bikes.

 Tuesday is the most popular day with 393,455 having taken place in July.